 But here's what we've learned.

-We learned that the jury for person, now that she disclosed herself publicly, had apparently has now posted, we found out we've gone back and looked at some of her past posts, and she posted specifically, it's been reported everywhere, about the Stone case before she was ever selected to sit on the jury, retweeting an argument, mocking those who considered Stone's dramatic arrest and a pre-dawn raid by a federal tactical team.
+We learned that the jury four person, now that she disclosed herself publicly, has now posted, we found out, we've gone back and looked at some of her past posts, and she posted specifically, it's been reported everywhere, about the Stone case before she was ever selected to sit on the jury, retweeting an argument, mocking those who considered Stone's dramatic arrest in a pre-dawn raid by a federal tactical team.

 By the way, 29 tactical agents.